Tāwhaki: Arawa version

 In an 1850 version of Tāwhaki by Hohepa Paraone of the Arawa tribe of Rotorua (Paraone 1850:345-352, White 1887:115-119 (English), 100-105 (Māori), Tāwhaki is a mortal man who is visited each night by Hāpai, a woman from the heavens.
 When Hāpai becomes pregnant, she tells Tāwhaki that if their child is female, he is to wash her.
 After their daughter Puanga is born, Tāwhaki washes her, but expresses disgust at the smell.
 Offended, Hāpai takes the child, climbs onto the roof of the house, and disappears into the sky.

-After some months, Tāwhaki decides to go and find Hāpai and Puanga.
+After a few months, Tāwhaki decides to go and find Hāpai and Puanga.
 He sets off with his two slaves.
 He warns the slaves not to look at the fortress of Tongameha as they pass by.
 One of the slaves looks, and Tongameha gouges out his eyes.
-Tāwhaki and the remaining slave go on, and meet Matakerepō, an old blind woman, guarding the vines (or ropes) that lead up into the heavens.
+Tāwhaki and the remaining slave go on, and meet Matakerepō, a blind old woman, guarding the vines (or ropes) that lead up into the heavens.
 Matakerepō is an ancestress of Tāwhaki's.
 As Matakerepō counts out her ten taro tubers, Tāwhaki removes them one by one.

 Matakerepō, aware that someone is deceiving her, begins to sniff the air, and her stomach distends, ready to swallow the stranger.
 She sniffs towards the south, and towards all the winds.
 When she sniffs towards the west she catches Tāwhaki's scent and calls out 'Are you come with the wind that blows on my skin?'
 Tāwhaki grunts, and Matakerepō says, 'Oh, it is my grandson Tāwhaki.'
 Her stomach begins to shrink.
 Had he not been from the west wind, she would have swallowed him.